Traditional Assessment of Wellness:

 - Social and traditional media promotion, to increase participation

-- Technical assistance to put the test online, collect its incoming data, and sharpen its measurement powers by revising weaker test items in the first year
+- Sharpening the TAW measurement powers by revising weaker test items during the first year

-- Software program to analyze data, convert test answers to updated percentiles, and interface with other platforms
+- Converting test answers to updated percentiles, and improving interface with other platforms

-- Doing research with the data that will fulfill the purposes above, publishing articles in professional journals and mainstream periodicals
+- Encourage research and publications in professional journals and mainstream periodicals

 - Finding universities that will serve as academic partners